kineticsystem/vscode_ros2/README.md

 ## Additional extensions

-**Astral Software Ruff:** Support for the Ruff linter.
+### General

+* **Back & Forth:** Extension to add go back/forward buttons to the title bar for easier navigation through recent edit locations and opened files.

+* **Debug Visualizer:** Extension for visualizing data structures while debugging.
+Like the watch view, but with rich visualizations of the watched value.

-**Error Lens:** better display errors in the Python code.
+* **Error Lens:** Extension to better display errors in the Python code.

+* **Markdown All in One:** Extension for Markdown advanced editing.
+It adds document outline, automatic table of contents, etc.

+* **Protobuf (Protocol Buffers):** Extension to add Protobuf support, powered by Pbkit language server.

+* **UMLet:** Draw UML diagram inside VSCode.

+### Python

+* **Astral Software Ruff:** Support for the Ruff linter.

+* **Debug Launcher:** Start debugging, without having to define any tasks or launch configurations, even from the terminal.

-**Microsoft Black Formatter:** An automatic Python code formatted.
+* **Microsoft Black Formatter:** An automatic Python code formatted.

-**Microsoft Pylint**:  Support for the Pylint linter.
+* **Microsoft Pylint**:  Support for the Pylint linter.

-**Microsoft Pylance**: This is a powerful tool that enhances the Python development experience in Visual Studio Code by providing tools for code analysis, error checking, code navigation, and code completion.
+* **Microsoft Pylance**: This is a powerful tool that enhances the Python development experience in Visual Studio Code by providing tools for code analysis, error checking, code navigation, and code completion.

-**UMLet:** Draw UML diagram inside VSCode.

 ## TODO